GLOBAL MARKETS-Yields slip, stocks struggle as economic fears grow | Business

 But the dollar is consolidating after recent strength and could see more range-bound trading sessions, he said.
 The euro was near its lowest since 2017.
 European Central Bank policymaker Francois Villeroy de Galhau said the euro's weakness could threaten the central bank's efforts to steer inflation toward its target.

-Gold slightly rose as a retreat in U.S. Treasury yields offset headwinds from a relatively firm dollar.
-Spot gold added 0.1% to $1,813.01 an ounce.
+Gold rose slightly as declining Treasury yields offset headwinds from a relatively firm dollar that along with the prosect of interest rate hikes had earlier pushed bullion to a more than three-and-a-half-month low.
+U.S. gold futures settled up 0.3% at $1,814 an ounce.

-Oil prices rose as the European Union stepped closer to an import ban on Russian crude, while the uptrend was offset by the widespread lockdowns and week economic data in China fueled concerns of a global slowdown.
-U.S. crude futures recently rose 0.72% to $111.29 per barrel and Brent was at $111.77, up 0.2% on the day.
+Oil rose as the European Union stepped closer to an import ban on Russian crude and traders viewed signs that the COVID-19 pandemic was receding in the hardest-hit areas of China, suggesting a significant demand recovery was in the works.
+U.S. crude futures settled up $3.71 at $114.20 a barrel, while Brent rose $2.69 to settle at $114.24 a barrel.

 The ECB will likely decide at its next meeting to end its stimulus program in July and raise interest rates "very soon" after that, ECB policymaker Pablo Hernandez de Cos said on Saturday.